JamesLinus/darwined-core-language/README.md

-darwined-core-expressions
+darwined-core-language
 =========================

-Expressions Service for DarwinEd
+Language Service for DarwinEd